suse-edge/edge-image-builder/docs/debugging.md

 Log for the process EIB uses to build a modified self-installing ISO.
 This log will include the results of resquashing the raw image embedded in the ISO and setting the unattended and install device configurations.

+## Networking

+### `network-config.log`

+Log file containing the results of generating NetworkManager connection files and hosts mapping by the [nm-configurator](https://github.com/suse-edge/nm-configurator/).

 ## RPM Dependency Resolution

 The [design document](./design/pkg-resolution.md) describes in detail the process used to calculate and download all